Illinois Labor Law Poster.

 10. Illinois Unemployment Insurance Notice

-Employees may qualify for unemployment benefits if laid off or terminated
+• Eligible employees may apply for unemployment benefits if laid off or terminated

 11. Nursing Mothers in the Workplace Act

-Employers must provide reasonable break time and private spaces (not restrooms) for nursing mothers to express breast milk
+• Employers must provide reasonable break time and a private space (not a bathroom) for expressing breast milk

-Applies to employers with five or more employees
+• Applies to employers with 5 or more employees